 In 2003, my husband Gary and I were busy doing a major renovation on our home.
 A few months into the renovation, I noticed a lump on my neck that had caused me a bit of concern.
-I immediately went to visit my primary care physician who told me that my Small bean-shaped glands located in the small vessels of the lymphatic system.
-There are thousands of lymph nodes located throughout the body, with clusters of them in the neck, under the arms, the chest, abdomen and groin.
-Lymph nodes filter lymph fluid, trapping and destroying potentially harmful bacteria and viruses. were probably swollen due to a cold.
+I immediately went to visit my primary care physician who told me that my lymph nodes were probably swollen due to a cold.
 After that appointment, I thought nothing of it and continued the renovation of my home.
 It wasn’t until we were fully settled into our newly renovated home that my daughter noticed the lump was still visible.
-After a Computed tomography (CT).
-This imaging test provides a series of detailed picutres of inside the body using an X-ray machine linked to a computer. scan and Removal of a small piece of tissue for evaluation under a microscope., I was diagnosed in January 2004 with follicular lymphoma.
+After a CT scan and biopsy, I was diagnosed in January 2004 with follicular lymphoma.
 It was a total shock to me because I was otherwise healthy and feeling fine.
 This was very surreal to me and my family.

 When I received my diagnosis, my husband and I did a wide breadth of research on the disease.
-Living in the Washington, D.C. area, we knew many people who work for the National Abnormal cell growth that cannot be controlled by the body's natural defenses.
-Cancerous cells can grow and eventually form tumors.
-Institute (NCI) or medical institutions affiliated with NCI.
+Living in the Washington, D.C. area, we knew many people who work for the National Cancer Institute (NCI) or medical institutions affiliated with NCI.
 My husband and I sent out a request to all of our friends and associates in the medical field for recommendations for a lymphoma specialist.
 We were ultimately recommended to Dr. Bruce Cheson of Georgetown University Hospital/Lombardi Comprehensive Cancer Center.

 “It was a total shock to me because I was otherwise healthy and feeling fine.”

 Because follicular lymphoma is an indolent (slow-growing) lymphoma, I was under “active surveillance” for a few months to monitor the disease’s progression.
 After my nodes became enlarged, Dr. Cheson decided it was time for me to be treated.
-I was treated with four rounds of rituximab (Rituxan) and went into The absence of disease.
-Remission does not necessarily indicate that a person is cured.
-Patients may have complete or partial remission. quickly afterwards.
+I was treated with four rounds of rituximab (Rituxan) and went into remission quickly afterwards.
 Unfortunately, two years later, my lymphoma relapsed.

 Fortunately, there was a new drug available to me.
-I was treated with ibritumomab tiuxetan (Zevalin)—which was the first A therapy that is prepared by attaching a radioactive isotope to a monoclonal antibody. drug approved by the U.S. Food and Drug Administration (FDA).
+I was treated with ibritumomab tiuxetan (Zevalin)—which was the first radioimmunotherapy drug approved by the U.S. Food and Drug Administration (FDA).
 After my treatment with ibritumomab tiuxetan, I was happy to hear I was in remission again.
 Five years later, I relapsed once more and was treated with a new drug, bendamustine (Treanda), and have been in remission since then.
 One thing I have been so grateful for, especially with my last treatment, is the approval and availability of effective new drugs with less toxicity.
-The side effects with these new drugs are much lower than with traditional Treatment with drugs to stop the growth of rapidly dividing cancer cells, including lymphoma cells. drugs—this is something very important to me especially having relapsed twice—I want to make sure my treatments are effective and less tolling on my body.
+The side effects with these new drugs are much lower than with traditional chemotherapy drugs—this is something very important to me especially having relapsed twice—I want to make sure my treatments are effective and less tolling on my body.

 During my treatments I began to learn all I could about clinical trials and the research process.
 What I’ve learned was many drugs in clinical trials and ultimately approved by the FDA are funded, in part, by funds raised for research.
 Knowing that many lymphoma patients, including myself, may have to be treated for this disease multiple times throughout their lifetime, I became very passionate about raising funds for potentially life-saving treatments.